CSCfi/fairdata-metax/docs/api/v1/datasets.rst

     assert response.status_code == 200, response.content

-The second way is by using the same API as is used to generally browse the files of a project (see :ref:`rst-browsing-files`).
+The second way is by using the same API as is used to generally browse the files of a project (see :ref:`rst-browsing-files-v1`).
 Browsing the files of a dataset works the same way, except that an additional query parameter ``cr_identifier=<dataset_identifer>`` should be provided, in order to retrieve only those files and directories, which are included in the specified dataset.

 Example: